Our Team

 Gentry Biggs - Guitar Teacher

-Gentry Biggs started studying guitar with Russ Lee of Lee Music at the age of ten.
+Gentry Biggs started studying guitar with Russ Lee here at Lee Music at the age of ten.
 He is proficient at acoustic and electric guitar.
 Gentry has been a member of the Lee Music School of Rock program for over six years, performing drums, guitar, bass, and vocals.
 He is an excellent performer.
 Gentry will prove to be a patient and kind teacher.
-We are excited for his first year of teaching here at Lee Music!
+We are excited for him to complete his student teaching here at Lee Music!

 Rhys Moore - Piano Teacher

 Rhys Moore has been studying the piano since the age of six.
 He has competed at the Heber Valley Piano Festival throughout his youth and earned the Outstanding Musician Award seven of the ten years he competed.
 Along with piano, he began violin at age eleven and won the state competition with the Wasatch High School Orchestra.
 Rhys also learned ukulele and guitar in high school.
 He writes and records his own music.
 Rhys has been a teacher at Lee Music since 2022.
 His students enjoy learning from him and he is always very welcoming to them.
-Rhys is currently completing a degree in Pedagogy from UVU in Orem.
+Rhys is currently completing his mentorship under the guidance of Winston Lee here at Lee Music.
 Lee Music appreciates the drive and inspiration he brings to his teaching.

 Alison Samuels - Flute and Piano Teacher